KeikakuDorito/GEDFinal/README.md

 As Command has the ability to rebind controls and undo actions, there's also a chance that Command can be implemented to keep track of all the actions that happen in the game and store them as a replay function.

+## ScoreManager

+(Unable to fully implement, not enough time)

+ScoreManager is a singleton instance that contains the Score Value.
+There are seperate methods that allow the modification of the score within the ScoreManager Class.
+The score can be accessed by other classes by using ScoreManager.instance.ChangeScore()